number571/awesome-anonymity/README.md

 * Pure VPN, Proxy services without additional obfuscating/hiding routing algorithm
 * Highly specialized systems with the property of confidential: Monero, Dash, ...

+#### 1. Why is Monero not an anonymous network?

+1. Monero is not based on any anonymization problem
+2. RingSignature is not anonymization problem

+If we assume that RingSignature is an anonymization problem, then it should ensure anonymity in the network communication of subscribers.
+Let's further assume that there are three subscribers: {A, B, C}, who know each other's public keys and are connected to each other.
+In this case, A signs the message m with the public keys {B, C} and his private key, thereby forming a ring signature s.
+Next, subscriber A sends {m, s} to participant B. No one except {A, C}, without knowledge of their private keys, would be able to send this message, which is related to the authentication indicator, but not anonymity, because if the ring signature s did not exist at all, then the situation on the part of anonymity would not have changed at all.
+If we used additional proxying or tunneling, it would become a completely different problem, i.e. Proxy or Onion.
+Thus, the use of ring signatures is more similar to the use of a common MAC value by three participants on the part of symmetric cryptography.
+Only in the first case, instead of symmetric cryptography, we use asymmetric cryptography, without risking compromising the only secret.

+#### 2. Why is Dash not an anonymous network?

+Unlike Monero, cryptocurrency Dash does have an anonymization problem similar to Mix networks, where one node accepts X denominations of the same length from the sender, which are then mixed and sent to the final recipient.
+Nevertheless, this Mix problem is only a special case of the Onion/Mix problem, because it does not encrypt data and, as a result, allows mixing data exclusively in currency format.

 ## Tags

 1. network_arch = [p2p, hybrid]